MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ReportSubmissionPolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

 Use the Get-ReportSubmissionPolicy cmdlet to view the report submission policy in your cloud-based organization.
-The report submission policy controls most of the user submission settings in the organization.
+The report submission policy controls most of the user reported message settings in the organization.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).